 If you suffer medical negligence, our injury attorneys can help

-With offices in Baltimore, Maryland, and Washington, DC, the law firm of Schochor and Staton, P.A. is well- known for its successful legal representation of those who suffer medical injury or wrongful death.
+With offices in Baltimore, Maryland, and Washington, DC, the law firm of Schochor, Staton, Goldberg, and Cardea, P.A. is well- known for its successful legal representation of those who suffer medical injury or wrongful death.
 If you or a loved one has suffered significant medical harm, contact us or call 410-234-1000 today for a free consultation to discuss you case.